pankajmouriya/pankajmouriya/README.md

   </a>
 </p> -->

-- 👨🏻‍💻 I'm a Security Engineer at <a href='https://arch0.cloud/' target='_blank'>Arch0</a>, owning efforts related to the cloud and container security.
+- 👨🏻‍💻 I'm a Security Engineer at <a href='https://konghq.com/' target='_blank'>Kong</a>, owning efforts related to the Security Engineering.
-- ✍🏻 I write at <a href='https://blog.rootrwx.com/' target='_blank'>blog.rootrwx.com</a>, a platform that highlights security-related research focused on the web and cloud native landscape.
+- ✍🏻 I write at <a href='https://noshellaccess.com/' target='_blank'>noshellaccess.com</a>, a platform that highlights security-related research focused on the web and cloud native landscape.
 - 🛡 I'm a community manager at <a href='https://null.community/' target='_blank'>null - The Open Security Community</a>, and active speaker at various other communities.
 - 📚 I am planning to start a separate platform to blog about cloud security at <a href='https://misconfigured.cloud' target='_blank'>Misconfigured.Cloud</a>.
 Join me if you have an idea or want to work with me on it.
 - I recently started one Project <a href='#' target='_blank'> WorkItOut </a> and a YouTube channel to upload my fitness videos and motivate others.
 Subscribe if you feel motivated watching my videos on <a href='https://www.youtube.com/channel/UCBNABFqV_L7ZjoEDpp2p-TA' target='_blank'> WorkItOut</a>.